Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Experiments

-\paragraph{Results and Discussions} This study evaluates several methods on a synthetic dataset of 5000 samples.
+This study evaluates several methods on a synthetic dataset of 5000 samples.
 To ensure result reliability, each method was repeated five times, and the average performance was recorded.
-As shown in the right side of \cref{tab:pacs-si}, both ERM and IRM performed well on the training set but achieved test accuracies just above 50\%.
-We attribute this to the significant distributional disparity of environmental information $e$ across domains in the dataset, which limits the effectiveness of the class label $y$ in supporting accurate predictions.
+As shown in \cref{fig:wrap2}, both ERM and IRM performed well on the training set but achieved test accuracies just above 50\%.
+We attribute this to the significant distributional disparity of environmental information $e$ across domains in the dataset, which limits the effectiveness of the class label in supporting accurate predictions.

 In other words, an excessive focus on invariant information may hinder model optimization, leading to marginal performance gains.
-In contrast, our method leverages domain-specific information ($\rvb$) more effectively, significantly enhancing prediction performance by reducing noise compared to the class label $y$.
+In contrast, our method leverages domain specific information ($\rvb$) more effectively than ACTIR or SFB, significantly enhancing prediction performance by reducing noise relative to relying solely on the class label.

-\subsection{Real-world experiments}
+\subsection{Real-world Experiments}

-\paragraph{Experimental Settings} We test our approach in commonly used PACS \cite{li2017deeper} and Office-Home\cite{office} datasets.
-In the PACS dataset, we let one domain become the target and other domains as source domains.
-We use ResNet18 for PACS as the backbone and ResNet50 for Office-Home with MLP-based VAEs as the backbone and classifiers.
-We show our results over 3 random seeds.
-Our framework employs a single-layer and a two-layer linear layer as the encoder and decoder, respectively, and utilizes a single-layer linear layer for each specific classifier.
-We define three learnable parameters for the environment embedding.
-The experiment details can be found in Appendix F.
+\paragraph{Experimental settings.} We evaluate our method on three widely used domain generalization benchmarks: PACS~\citep{li2017deeper}, Office-Home~\citep{office}, and DomainNet~\citep{peng2019moment}.
+For each dataset, we adopt the leave one domain out protocol, treating one domain as the target and the remaining domains as sources.
+We use ResNet-18 as the backbone on PACS (following SFB) and ResNet-50 on Office-Home and DomainNet (following RDM).
+All models are equipped with MLP-based VAEs and classifiers.
+We report results averaged over three random seeds.
+Our framework uses a single-layer linear encoder and a two-layer linear decoder.
+Each domain-specific classifier is implemented as a single-layer linear head.
+We parameterize the environment embedding with three learnable vectors.
+Further implementation details are provided in~\cref{exe_details}.